11ty/eleventy-base-blog/content/about.md

 # About Me

 My name is Jackson.
 I was born in Charlotte, NC and studied at Occidental College in Los Angeles, CA where I graduated with a degree in cognitive science.
 I've completed a master's degree in music, communications and technology at the [University of Oslo](https://www.uio.no/english/studies/programmes/mct-master/).
-I currently work as a platform engineer at [nLine](https://nline.io/) where we evaluate improvements to the electrical grid of cities in Sub-Saharan Africa.
+I currently work as a platform engineer at [nLine](https://nline.io/) where we evaluate improvements to the energy grid of cities in Sub-Saharan Africa.

 Besides the formal elements, I play guitar, make playlists, watch movies, read books, write a bit, build collages, and other things that I'll publicize digitally one day (here are some of [my favorites]({{ site.url }}/favorites)).